Bystrík: Historicity

 Bystrík is mentioned not only in records of the Nitra bishopric, but his name appears also in the Vatican Apostolic Archive.
 The earliest mention of it can be found in the legend of St. Gerard (13th century).
 Legend describes the events from the time of the Hungarian uprising in 1046 when Bishops Buldu and Bystríka rescue Bishop Benett from the hands of insurgents.
 Most Hungarian chronicles of later periods which were taken over from the legendary description of the events surrounding the martyrdom of Bishop Gerard included a description of the martyrdom of St. Bystríka.
-He is also mentioned in the Chronicon Pictum of the 14th century, Buda Chronicle, Chronicle Dubnická, Vienna picture chronicle, Munich chronicle, written in German chronicle of Henry of Mugello and chronicles of John Thuroczius and Antonio Bonfini(1491 - 1496).
+He is also mentioned in the Chronicon Pictum of the 14th century, Buda Chronicle, Dubnic Chronicle, Munich Chronicle, written in German chronicle of Henry of Mügeln and chronicles of Johannes de Thurocz and Antonio Bonfini (1491–1496).

 Considering the tradition of St. Bystrík as bishop of Nitra is old.
 The first surviving historical sources proving his involvement in Nitra are the Annales ecclesiastici regni Hungariae by Melchior Inchofer dating from 1644 AD.

 According to current historiography, the historicity of Bystrik is uncertain.
 He could however be historical and may have served King Stephen I sometime around 1034 AD.